-1. Net carrying value represents the difference between the fair market value and the cost basis (or the forward price to be paid/(received) for the underlying Agency security) of the TBA contract as of period-end and is reported in derivative assets/(liabilities), at fair value in our consolidated balance sheets.
+- Net carrying value represents the difference between the fair market value and the cost basis (or the forward price to be paid/(received) for the underlying Agency security) of the TBA contract as of period-end and is reported in derivative assets/(liabilities), at fair value in our consolidated balance sheets.

-As of June 30, 2024 and December 31, 2023, we had a two-year swap equivalent SOFR futures contract long notional position of \$ 0.6 billion and \$ 0.9 billion, respectively, with a net carrying value of \$(18) million and \$(10) million, respectively.
+As of June 30, 2024 September 30, 2024 and December 31, 2023, we had held SOFR futures contracts with a long notional position of \$1.0 billion and \$0.9 billion, respectively, measured on a two-year swap equivalent SOFR futures contract long notional position of \$0.6 billion and \$0.9 billion, respectively, basis, with a net carrying value of \$(18) \$(5) million and \$(10) million, respectively.

-As of June 30, 2024 and December 31, 2023, we had \$ 96 million and \$ 95 million notional value, respectively, of centrally cleared credit default swaps ("CDS") outstanding that reference the Markit CDX Investment Grade or High Yield Grade Index, maturing in December 2028.
-Under the terms of our CDS, we pay fixed periodic payments equal to 1% per annum of the notional value and we are entitled to receive payments for qualified credit events.
-As of June 30, 2024 and December 31, 2023, the CDS had a market value of \$(6) million and a net carrying value of zero dollars, net of variation margin settlements.
+As of June 30, 2024 September 30, 2024 and December 31, 2023, we had \$96 million and \$95 million notional value, respectively, of held centrally cleared credit default swaps ("CDS") outstanding with a notional value of \$96 million and \$95 million, respectively, that reference the Markit CDX Investment Grade or High Yield Grade Index, maturing in June 2029 and December 2028, 2028, respectively.
+Under the terms of our CDS, these contracts, we pay make fixed periodic payments equal to 1% per annum of the notional value and we are entitled to receive payments for qualified in the event of qualifying credit events.
+As of June 30, 2024 September 30, 2024 and December 31, 2023, the CDS credit default swaps had a market value of \$(7) million and \$(6) million, respectively, and a net carrying value of zero dollars, net of variation margin settlements.
 Pursuant to rules governing central clearing activities, we recognize variation margin settlements as a direct reduction of the carrying value of the CDS asset or liability.